LET ME DANCE

 • Voice over : English / Subtitles : French

-• Protagonists : Inès Cera, Catherine Nowak, Tina Riccardi, Annette Sachs, Mathilde Schennen and Sonia Sukama
+• Dancers : Inès Cera, Catherine Nowak, Tina Riccardi, Annette Sachs, Mathilde Schennen and Sonia Sukama.

 • Festival Short Screen #109, Cinema AVENTURE, Brussels, 2021